Bacon's Castle |

 (1861 - 1865), Williamsburg

 Fort Magruder (2) was the main defensive position of the four-mile long CSA Williamsburg Line across the peninsula from Queen's Creek to Kingsmill Neck.
 Also known as Redoubt #6.
 Captured by Union forces in May 1862 during the Battle of Williamsburg.
-It was an elongated pentagon eight-gun earthwork with walls 15 feet high and nine feet thick, and a dry moat nine feet deep.
+It was an elongated pentagonal eight-gun earthwork with walls 15 feet high and nine feet thick, and a dry moat nine feet deep.
 A small portion still exists with a monument located in a small park on Penniman Road.
+State markers are located on US 60.

 Burwell's Landing Batteries